envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are the primary benefits of the Security Overview feature in GitHub?

-a) Centralized view of security alerts and policy management in an organization
+a) Automated dependency updates

-b) Automatic code review for every push
+b) Centralized view of security alerts and policy management in an organization

-c) Real-time threat detection
+c) Automatic code review for every push

-d) Automated dependency updates
+d) Real-time threat detection

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 Centralized view of security alerts and policy management in an organization